Nilpotent Symmetries of a Modified Massive Abelian 3-Form Theory: Augmented Superfield Approach: Symmetry Invariance and CF-Type Restrictions

-As a consequence, we observe that the action integral $(S)$, corresponding to the Lagrangian density ${\cal L}_{B}^{(GIR)}$, remains invariant $(s_b\, S = 0)$ under the BRST symmetry transformations $(s_b)$ that have been quoted in our Appendix B [cf. Eq.
-(B.1)].
+As a consequence, we observe that the action integral $(S)$, corresponding to the Lagrangian density ${\cal L}_{B}^{(GIR)}$, remains invariant $(s_b\, S = 0)$ under the BRST symmetry transformations $(s_b)$ that have been quoted in our Appendix B.

 Within the purview of the symmetry considerations, we can show the existence of the CF-type restrictions on our theory by proving the Lagrangian densities ${\cal L}_{B}^{(GIR)}$ and ${\cal L}_{\bar B}^{(GIR)}$to be {\it equivalent} w.r.t. the nilpotent (anti-)BRST symmetry transformations.
-In other words, for this purpose, we have to apply $(i)$ the anti-BRST transformation on the {\it perfectly} BRST invariant [cf. Eqs (63), (64)] Lagrangian densities ${\cal L}_{B}^{(GIR)}$, and $(ii)$ the BRST transformations on the {\it perfectly} anti-BRST invariant [cf. Eqs.
-(66), (65)] Lagrangian density ${\cal L}_{\bar B}^{(GIR)}$.
+In other words, for this purpose, we have to apply $(i)$ the anti-BRST transformation on the {\it perfectly} BRST invariant [cf. Eqs (63), (64)] Lagrangian density ${\cal L}_{B}^{(GIR)}$, and $(ii)$ the BRST transformations on the {\it perfectly} anti-BRST invariant [cf. Eqs.
+(65), (66)] Lagrangian density ${\cal L}_{\bar B}^{(GIR)}$.
 In this connection, first of all, we apply the BRST symmetry transformations [cf. Eq.
 (B.1)] on the Lagrangian density ${\cal L}_{\bar B}^{(GIR)}$ [cf. Eq.
-(65)] which leads to the following form of the change in ${\cal L}_{\bar B}^{(GIR)}$, namely;
+(65)] which leads to the following:

 Thus, on the submanifold of the Hilbert space of quantum fields [defined by (anti-)BRST invariant CF-type restrictions], we note that ${\cal L}_{\bar B}^{(GIR)}$ {\it also} respects [cf. Eq.
-(68)] the BRST symmetry transformations [cf. Eq.
+(67)] the BRST symmetry transformations [cf. Eq.
 (B.1)] thereby showing the {\it equivalence} of ${\cal L}_{\bar B}^{(GIR)}$ {\it with} ${\cal L}_{ B}^{(GIR)}$ w.r.t. the (anti-)BRST symmetry transformations of our theory.

 To establish the {\it equivalence} of ${\cal L}_{B}^{(GIR)}$ {\it with} ${\cal L}_{\bar B}^{(GIR)}$ and existence of the (anti-)BRST invariant CF-type type restrictions, we now apply the anti-BRST symmetry transformations [cf. Eq.
 (B.2)] on ${\cal L}_{ B}^{(GIR)}$ which leads to the following observation, namely;